Exploring Vacant Classes in Label-Skewed Federated Learning

-\textbf{Communication Efficiency.} Figure~\ref{fig: convergence curve} illustrates the accuracy in each communication round throughout the training process.
-Our method showcases quicker convergence and higher accuracy when compared to the other five methods.
+\textbf{Communication efficiency} Figure~\ref{fig: convergence curve} illustrates the accuracy over each communication round throughout the training process.
+Our method showcases quicker convergence and higher accuracy when compared to the other six methods.
+Due to the differences in communication rounds among FedConcat~\cite{diao2024exploiting}, FedGF~\cite{leerethinking} and our approach, we have not included the convergence curves for these two methods.
 Unlike its counterparts, our approach displays a more consistent upward trend.
-Moreover, compared to other methods, our approach exhibits a larger improvement as the heterogeneity of the data increases.
-These outcomes underscore the substantial communication efficiency of our method in contrast to other approaches.
+Moreover, our method exhibits a significant improvement as the skews in the data distribution increase.
+These outcomes underscore the substantial communication efficiency of our method compared with other approaches.